Your guide to buying a new home

 In England, as a first-time buyer purchasing a new-build property, you could take advantage of the government-backed Shared Ownership scheme, which is great if you can't afford the full purchase price of your home straight away.

 If you’re planning to step onto the property ladder in Scotland, the Shared Equity scheme is another way to keep both your deposit and monthly payments to a minimum.
-With the scheme, you fund between 60% and 80% of the property price while the Scottish Government loans you the remainder.
+With the scheme, you fund between 60% and 80% of the property price while PfP and the Scottish Government loan you the remainder.

 Other popular ways to buy new include Part Exchange – which saves you the bother of having to sell your existing home yourself – and schemes that support you with the buying process, so you can purchase your new home hassle free.
-At Places for People, we call this Easy Move.
+At PfP, we call this Easy Move.

 Mortgage Contribution schemes are also available at some developments for first-time buyers and current homeowners alike.
 This is when a house builder rewards you with a financial boost towards your mortgage in return for buying your new home.